DZAladan/Spyro-Crash-Balatro-Deck-Skins/README.md

 2. Install [Steamodded](https://github.com/Steamodded/smods/) following [this guide][(https://github.com/Steamodded/smods/wiki/Installing-Steamodded-windows];
 3. Download the latest .zip file from the Releases;
 4. Open it with a software like 7-Zip, then drag and drop the folder inside the %AppData/Balatro/Mods folder.

+## To-Do
+- Find out how the heck localization files work, and implement localization for the textures menu.